-In 2014, 97 percent of all non-federal acute care hospitals possessed an electronic health record (EHR) that met standards developed by the Department of Health and Human Services.
-Critical Access Hospitals had the lowest rates at 94 percent.
+In 2015, 96 percent of all non-federal acute care hospitals possessed certified health IT.
+Small rural and small urban hospitals had the lowest rates at 94 percent.
 Ninety-six percent of Critical Access hospitals had certified health IT, while 97 percent of medium-sized hospitals (more than 100 beds) had certified health IT - the highest rate among these hospital types.

 ONC/American Hospital Association (AHA), AHA Annual Survey Information Technology Supplement, 2017.